ashoks773/TargetBioactivityAnalysis/README.md

 # Run Bioactivity App
 Before running the Bioactivity app.
 Make sure you have all packages installed.
 The final model **TNFalpha_QSAR_model.pkl**  is saved in the model's folder.
 Make sure to change the location of model in the bioactivity_pred.py file.
 Create your working directory like this:
+## Project Directory Structure
+The project directory is organized as follows:
 /your_project_directory
 ├── bioactivity_pred.py
 ├── templates